Hakone Shrine Photos: Best Time, Angles & Tips for the Floating Torii Without Crowds

 Can I use a tripod or drone?

 Keep your setup small and unobtrusive.
-Large tripods are not a good fit for the narrow lakeside queue area, and drones should not be used around the shrine.
+Large tripods are not practical in the narrow lakeside queue area.
+A small gorillapod or tabletop tripod is fine on the stone steps.
+Drones are not permitted at the shrine.

 Do guided tours help me avoid the photo line?

 Usually not.
-Guided tours are helpful for convenience, but they often arrive later in the day, when the floating torii area is already crowded.
+Guided tours are helpful for convenience, but they often arrive between 10:00 AM and 1:00 PM, when the floating torii area is already crowded.

-Is Hakone Shrine worth visiting even if I do not get the perfect front-facing shot?
+Is Hakone Shrine worth visiting even without the perfect front-facing shot?

-Yes.
-The forest shrine buildings, stone steps, side angles, and lake views still make this one of the most photogenic spots in Hakone.
+Absolutely.
+The forest shrine buildings, stone steps, side angles, and lake views make this one of the most photogenic spots in Hakone.
+Even if you skip the queue entirely, you can still take stunning photos from alternative angles.

 Panoramic view of Lake Ashi with the Hakone Shrine red torii gate and Mount Fuji in the background

-If you want the best possible Hakone Shrine photos, the winning strategy is clear: arrive early, head to the floating torii first, and keep your photo plan simple.
-That gives you the best chance of soft light, a shorter queue, and a cleaner shot at the lake.
+The winning strategy is simple: arrive early, head to the floating torii first, and keep your photo plan simple.
+That gives you the best chance of soft light, a short queue, and a clean shot at the lake.

 Final decision checklist: